 As believers we should become people of incredible depth of integrity, character,

-and refined trust for others.
+and refined trust.

 Please hear this well and please understand the precious intent of this statement: Don’t you dare betray the trust of anyone.
 Fear the LORD and do right by your fellow man.